hexaworld/hexaworld-core/README.md

 - `game.pause()` pause the game
 - `game.resume()` resume the game

-### objects
+### properties

+The following properties are returned

-A list of all game objects (including the player, consumables, and parts of the game world).
+- `game.objects` A list of all game objects (including the player, consumables, and parts of the game world) to be used as required by external renderers.
 Each object has the following schema:

 ```javascript
 {